MouMajhi23/ReactContactBook/README.md

 1)Create Contacts – Adds new contacts with a default image if none is provided.

-2) Update & Delete – Modify or remove contacts as needed.
+2)Update & Delete – Modify or remove contacts as needed.

 3)Search Functionality – Easily find contacts using a search bar.